Thopic/righor/README.md

 - evaluate sequences (infer the most likely recombination scenarios)
 - compute "pgen"

-It's probably easier to use the companion python package, but working in Rust directly should also be viable.
+It's probably easier to use the [companion python package](https://pypi.org/project/righor/) (`pip install righor`), but working in Rust directly should also be viable.

 How to use the python package: